Fertility & Perinatal Mental Health

 it deserves.

-Miscarriage, stillbirth, termination for medical reasons, and failed IVF cycles are all forms of loss — and they're losses that are often minimized by the people around you, the medical system, and sometimes by the person experiencing them.
-The grief is real regardless of how early or how it happened.
+Miscarriage, stillbirth, termination for medical reasons, and failed IVF cycles are all forms of loss, and they are losses that are often minimized by the people around you, the medical system, and sometimes by the person experiencing them.
+The grief is real regardless of how early it occurred or how it happened.

 Perinatal Anxiety, Depression & Postpartum Mental Health